• Login

 Add only page 2 to activity:

-On April 19, 1775, Capt.
+Less than a week after the events, on April 25, 1775, Capt.
 John Parker gave this account of the battle of Lexington, Massachusetts.
 After confronting the British Regulars, Parker ordered his men “to disperse and not to fire.”
 Suddenly a shot rang out, fired by an unknown person; the British reacted by firing, killing eight of Parker’s men.
 This deposition, which was delivered to the Massachusetts Assembly and later forwarded to the Continental Congress, presents the American perception of the battle.

 This and other documents about the battles at Lexington and Concord are included in the Massachusetts State Papers from 1775 - 1787, in the Papers of the Continental Congress.